Between us, Cazzy and I have spent more than 3 months travelling in Thailand!

 When you’re out and about exploring towns, cities, beaches and forests; you will be leaving your big rucksack back at the hostel or hotel.

 Your day bag should be big enough that it can hold everything you need for a day away; and also be comfy in the meantime.

 Once again, the best day bag I can recommend through experience is Osprey.

 They are designed with adventure in mind and are built to be lightweight yet durable for exploring for days at a time.

-Between us, Cazzy and I take one Osprey day bag (that’s now lasted me for more than 4 years of travelling) as well as a slightly larger day bag that we use for carrying our gadgets.
+Between us, Cazzy and I take one Osprey day bag (that’s now lasted me for more than 4 years of travelling) as well as a slightly larger day bag that we use for carrying our travel laptops and other gadgets.

 Our day bag recommendations for Thailand: